yiyi75/EmotionTracker/README.md

 5. To start the Emotion Tracker app locally, run the following command: npm start

-## Key Features

-### User Authentication

-- **Sign Up**: New users can create an account with a personalized username and password.
-- **Sign In**: Registered users can securely log in to access their emotion data.

-### User Dashboard

-- **Personalized Overview**: Users are greeted with a customizable dashboard that provides an at-a-glance summary of their emotional journey.
-- **Total Emotion Counts**: The dashboard displays the total count of each emotion category the user has experienced, helping them understand their emotional patterns.

-### Emotion Tracking

-- **Real-time Emotion Selection**: Users can select from a range of emotions, including options like confused, anxious, and energized.
-- **Visualized Emotions**: Selected emotions are graphically represented, allowing users to see their current emotional state at a glance.

-### Emotion Trends Over Time

-- **Date-Based Comparison**: Users can compare their emotions on different dates, gaining insights into how specific events or circumstances may influence their emotional states.
-- **Graphical Trends**: Emotions over time are visualized using interactive graphs and charts, offering a clear and intuitive representation of emotional trends.

-### Class Overall Emotions

-- **Class Emotion Percentage**: Emotion Tracker calculates the overall class emotion percentage based on the selected date, giving users an idea of the predominant emotions during specific periods.
-- **Emotional Classifications**: Users can explore the distribution of emotions within each class (e.g., positive, negative) on different dates.

 With Emotion Tracker, users can not only monitor their emotions in real-time but also gain valuable insights into their emotional patterns, allowing for greater self-awareness and personal growth.
 Whether for self-reflection, mental health tracking, or curiosity about emotional fluctuations, this application provides a comprehensive solution to enhance emotional intelligence and self-understanding.